revdotcom/speech-datasets/earnings21/UPDATES.md

 ## May 18th, 2021

-Added Rev outputs in the NLP format.
-These can be found in `outputs/rev/kaldi/nlp` and `outputs/rev/espnet/nlp`.
-The old outputs are still available in `outputs/rev/kaldi/ctm` and ``outputs/rev/espnet/text`
+Added Rev and Kaldi.org outputs in the NLP format.
+These can be found in `outputs/rev/kaldi/nlp`, `outputs/rev/espnet/nlp`, and `outputs/kaldi_org/librispeech/nlp`.
+The old outputs are still available in `outputs/rev/kaldi/ctm`, `outputs/rev/espnet/text` and `outputs/kaldi_org/librispeech/ctm`

 ## April 28th, 2021